eqlz/fsnd-project-logs-analysis/README.md

 * days where above 1% of requests leading to errors

 ## Running Environment
 Python: 3.5
 PostgreSQL: 9.5.8
-psycopg2: 2.7.3
+psycopg: psycopg2 2.7.3

 ## Run the application

 Firstly, set up database news
-1. create databse news
+1. Create databse news
 This python application is running in Vagrant virtual machine.
 Download Vagrantfile, and creating news database will be automated by `Vagrantfile`.

-2. download newsdata.sql
+2. Download newsdata.sql
 Download newsdata.zip, and unzip this file after downloading it.
-The file inside is called `newsdata.sql`, and newsdata.sql should be put into the same file as Vagrantfile.
+The file inside is called `newsdata.sql`, and `newsdata.sql` should be put into the same file as Vagrantfile.

-3. import the schema and data from newsdb.sql into news database use command `psql -d news -f newsdata.sql`
+3. Import the schema and data from newsdb.sql into news database

-After finishing above steps, SQL views below need to be created.
+Use command `psql -d news -f newsdata.sql`

+Secondly, create SQL views

 First, connect to the database news via terminal through command line `psql news`, and then create the following SQL views and table: